 Alissa Valles (BA School of Slavonic Studies, University of London) is editing and translating Polish poet Aleksander Wat’s Diary Without Vowels.

 Cecilia Weddell holds a B.A. in Comparative Literature from Boston University, where she graduated cum laude and with honors distinction in the major.
-Her dissertation will be a bilingual edition, in her English translation, of columns written by the Mexican writer/diplomat Rosario Castellanos in the Mexico City newspaper Excelsior from 1963 to 1974.
-Cecilia is Assistant Editor at the Boston University journal of translation, Pusteblume, and she has worked at Harvard Review, Boston Review, and Cinco Puntos Press.
+Her dissertation will be a bilingual edition, in her English translation, of columns written by the Mexican writer/diplomat Rosario Castellanos in the Mexico City newspaper Excélsior from 1963 to 1974.
+She is an editorial assistant at Harvard Review and has formerly worked at Boston Review and Cinco Puntos Press.